chauff/cse1500-web-transcripts/_lectures/http.md

 ### Status codes

 To finish off this part about HTTP header fields, we take a look at the **response status codes**.
-You have already seen the `304` status code, sent by the origin server in the response after a request from a web cache enquiring about an updated copy of a web resource.
+You have just seen the `101` status code, which indicates that the server is switching to the protocol setup requestex by the client.

 If you look at the [first HTTP response example](#http-response-message) again, you will see that the status code is a very prominent part of the HTTP response - it appears in the first line of the response.
 In this case the status code is `200 OK`.